Beyond the Beta Lorenz Curve: A New Parametric Family for Poverty and Inequality Estimation: Functional variants of the Beta Lorenz curve

 This approach is referred to as the Equally Weighted Minimum Distance (EWMD) estimator.
 Because the Lorenz curve is scale-invariant, the specification in (\ref{nls1}) only permits the identification of the subset of $\boldsymbol{\lambda}$ corresponding to the shape parameters $\boldsymbol{\theta}$.
 Notably, scale parameters are not needed for the estimation of relative inequality measures, such as the Gini coefficient.
 Consequently, when the research objective is centered on relative inequality, this estimation strategy circumvents the requirement for mean income data.
 Conversely, if the objective involves the estimation of poverty measures or absolute welfare, the scale of the distribution can be recovered by incorporating an external estimate of the mean income.

 Although EWMD estimators yield consistent estimates of $\boldsymbol{\theta}$, they are generally asymptotically inefficient.
 This estimator fails to account for two critical features of the data structure.
-First, the elements of the moment vector $\mathbf{M}(\boldsymbol{\theta})$ may exhibit heteroskedasticity (unequal variances).
+First, the elements of the moment vector $\mathbf{M}(\boldsymbol{\theta})$ may exhibit heteroskedasticity.
 Second, these moments are inherently correlated because the sum of income shares is, by definition, constrained to one.
 Consequently, any welfare indicators or indices derived from these parameters, including poverty and inequality measures, will also inherit this loss of efficiency, resulting in wider confidence intervals and reduced statistical power compared to an optimal weighting scheme.

 Since our main objective is to provide point estimates for poverty and inequality measures, the EWMD approach remains a tractable and consistent choice.
-However, if the research objective extends to statistical inference, it should be noted that deriving valid confidence intervals necessitates data on the sample size, which is rarely available in secondary databases.
-For those exercises specifically interested in constructing reliable confidence intervals and minimizing the variance of the estimates, the Optimal Minimum Distance (OMD) estimator of the following form is required:
+However, if the research objective extends to statistical inference, it should be noted that deriving valid confidence intervals requires data on the sample size, which is rarely available in secondary databases.
+For those exercises specifically interested in constructing reliable confidence intervals and minimizing the variance of the estimates, the Optimal Minimum Distance estimator is required.
+See \cite{Hajargasht2016} and \cite{jorda2021} for details. \footnote{For asymptotic efficiency, the inverse of the variance--covariance matrix of the moment conditions should be incorporated into Eq.~(\ref{nls1}) as the optimal weighting matrix.
+However, when Lorenz curves lack closed-form expressions for their underlying CDFs, implementing this optimal estimator becomes computationally complex and numerically unstable.}

-For asymptotic efficiency, the optimal weighting matrix must be the inverse of the variance-covariance matrix of the moment conditions.
-Building on the work of \cite{beach1983} and \cite{Hajargasht2016}, the difference between the theoretical Lorenz curve and the observed income shares, scaled by $\sqrt{N}$, follows a multivariate normal distribution:

-where $\boldsymbol{\Omega}$ represents the specific covariance structure derived from the sampling distribution of the Lorenz curve.\footnote{For the explicit functional form of $\Omega$ and its empirical estimator, see \citet{Hajargasht2016}.}

-When Lorenz curves are not associated with closed-form expressions for the underlying CDF, the implementation of the OMD estimator can be complex and numerically sensitive.
-Since the computation of $\Omega$ depends directly on the integral of the density function, the absence of an analytical CDF requires the use of numerical integration techniques.
-Therefore, while the EWMD estimator can often be implemented using standard non-linear least squares routines, the OMD estimator requires a nested optimization framework, making it less robust to poor initial parameter values.